Opinion formation in Wikipedia Ising networks: Model description and data sets

 \section{Model description and data sets}

-In this work, we use mostly use three very recent Wikipedia editions (English EN, Russian RU, Chinese ZH) collected at 20 March 2025 with the number of network nodes/articles $N=6969712,\,2035086,\,1468935$ and the number of links $N_{\ell} = 190031938,\,44188839,\,21160179$ for EN, RU, ZH respectively.
-For certain cases, we also use the English (EN) and French (FR) Wikipedia network collected at 1 October 2024 and already used \cite{wiki24} with $N = 6891535, 2638634 $ and $N_{\ell} = 185658675, 76118849 $ for EN (2024), FR (2024) respectively.
-A description of the extraction procedure to create the wikipedia networks from raw dump files is given in \cite{wiki24}.
+In this work, we use mostly three very recent Wikipedia editions (English EN, Russian RU, Chinese ZH) collected at 20 March 2025 with the number of network nodes/articles $N=6969712,\,2035086,\,1468935$ and the number of links $N_{\ell} = 190031938,\,44188839,\,21160179$ for EN, RU, ZH respectively.
+For certain cases, we also use the English (EN) and French (FR) Wikipedia network collected at 1 October 2024 and already used previously (see \cite{wiki25} and Refs. therein) with $N = 6891535, 2638634 $ and $N_{\ell} = 185658675, 76118849 $ for EN (2024), FR (2024) respectively.

 Wikipedia articles correspond to network nodes and citation from a given article $j$ to another article $i$ correspond to a directed link with the adjacency matrix element $A_{ij}=1$ (and $A_{ij}=0$ in absence of a link from $j$ to $i$); multiple citations from $j$ to $i$ are considered as only one link.
+The above definition of link directions of $A_{ij}$ corresponds to those used in our previous works, see e.g. \cite{wiki25} and Refs. therein, and we keep it here.
 Then the matrix of Markov transitions is defined by $S_{ij}=A_{ij}/k_{j}$ where $k_{j}=\sum_i A_{ij}$ is a number of out-going links from node $j$ to any other node $i$ (such that $A_{ij}\neq 0$); for the case of dangling nodes without out-going links (i.e. with $k_j=0$), we simply define $S_{ij}=1/N$ implying the usual column sum normalization $\sum_i S_{ij} =1$ for all $j$.
 For later use, we also introduce the modified matrix $\tilde S_{ij}$ which is identical to $S_{ij}$ for $k_j>0$ and with $\tilde S_{ij}=0$ for dangling nodes.